Thema von GibsonJack im Forum Dies ist ein Forum in...

 Austria has agreements with more than 90 countries that enable companies to avoid double taxation.
 It has no exchange control.
 This jurisdiction ensures the confidentiality of business data.

-France is a respectable jurisdiction that allows your company to offer products and services bearing the mark of a European company.
+A general overview of France France is a respectable jurisdiction that allows your company to offer products and services bearing the mark of a European company.
 The basic legal structures available are SP, GP, PJSC, PJSC, LLC, CLS and LLPE.

 France offers a number of options: the ability to obtain credit from French banks, the ability to obtain a residence permit, no taxation for companies registered in the country doing business outside of France, and no exchange controls.
 France has agreements with more than 89 other countries that allow companies to avoid double taxation.

-The US offers a respectable, highly trusted jurisdiction for a company to register, allowing it to offer products and services bearing a US company's trademark.
+A general overview of the United States of America The US offers a respectable, highly trusted jurisdiction for a company to register, allowing it to offer products and services bearing a US company's trademark.
 This jurisdiction does not impose tax obligations on entities designated as non-resident and also permits nominee services.
 There is no taxation for companies incorporated in the country that do all their business outside of the United States.

 The basic legal structures available are private contractor, corporation, branch of a foreign corporation, representative office of a foreign corporation, partnership, LLC, joint venture, or LLJSC.

-The good reputation of this jurisdiction is based on several factors, such as strong business development, a dynamic economy and a track record of innovation.
+A general overview of Switzerland The good reputation of this jurisdiction is based on several factors, such as strong business development, a dynamic economy and a track record of innovation.
 The main corporate forms available in Switzerland are LLC, ULP, JSC, Commandite Partnership and Subsidiary.

 Switzerland offers a high level of confidentiality, the world's leading currency, mechanisms to avoid double taxation, an appropriate tax system with tax rates depending on residence, income level and legal form of the company, tax optimization opportunities and the possibility

-The UK is considered a respectable jurisdiction due to its high level of legal protection, a simple and transparent tax system, the ability to charge VAT and the availability of nominee services.
+A general overview of the United Kingdom The UK is considered a respectable jurisdiction due to its high level of legal protection, a simple and transparent tax system, the ability to charge VAT and the availability of nominee services.

 The basic company types available in the UK are PC, limited liability company by guarantee, ULC and LLC.
 Again, there are no tax obligations for UK registered companies operating exclusively outside the country.
 Corporate tax rates depend on profit (between 20% and 24%).
 The UK has agreements with more than 100 countries that allow companies to avoid double taxation.